 His postings included Nicaragua, Portugal, Jordan, Oman (twice), Saudi Arabia, Iraq, Jerusalem and several in Washington, D.C.

 Ambassador Grappo received numerous awards during his Foreign Service career:

 - Senior Foreign Service Presidential Award for his ambassadorship in Oman.

 - State Department Superior Honor Awards for his leadership role in combating terrorism financing in the Middle East, his leadership in coordinating the Middle East North Africa Economic Summit in Amman, Jordan in 1995, and his guidance of food relief efforts in the former Soviet Union.

 Following his retirement, Ambassador Grappo served as president and CEO of the Colorado-based public policy and mediation NGO, the Keystone Center.
+He was Visiting Senior Scholar at the Center for Global and Area Studies of the University of Wyoming, and has been a Distinguished Fellow in the Center for Middle East Studies of the Josef Korbel School for International Studies at the University of Denver since 2015.
 He is a former commissioned officer in the US Air Force and spent several years with Castle & Cooke (Dole Products) and Bank of America in its Latin America operations.

 He earned a Bachelor of Science degree from the US Air Force Academy, MS degree from Purdue University and MBA from the Graduate School of Business at Stanford University.
-He is married to Rebecca Grappo and is the father of three young adults.
+He is married to Rebecca Grappo.